davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-03-28-git-basics.md

 use the `git status` command.
 In this example, you'll add some text to the _README.md_ file and save the change.

-1. In the VS Code terminal, view the cloned repository's status and verify the output shows **nothing to commit, working tree clean**.
+1. In the VS Code terminal, display the cloned repository's status.

     ```plaintext
     git status
     ```

+    The output shows **nothing to commit, working tree clean**.

     ```plaintext
     On branch main